-Read more about BCI’s presence in Western China in the dropdown boxes below.
+Read more about BCI’s presence in Western China in the dropdown box below.

 As both the world’s largest cotton producer and a major consumer of cotton, China is a key country for Better Cotton.
 Sustainable cotton production is a major challenge here, with 24 million farmers depending on cotton cultivation to earn a living and the environmental footprint this represents.